Cook Like Lauren Logo Horizontal

 • Cover on both sides with all the seasoning.

 • Cook in a preheated pan coated in light olive oil just under medium heat.
-Cook 7-8 minutes per side based on thickness.
+Cook 7-8 minutes per side based on thickness until internal temperature reaches 165 degrees.

 • Let rest for 10 minutes before slicing and serving over a bed of the Mexican rice.